Scheduled MonumentsEnglandWephurst glass house, site of

 What is Wephurst glass house, site of?

-Wephurst glass house site is a scheduled ancient monument located in Sussex, England, comprising the remains of a post-medieval glass-making establishment.
+Wephurst glass house is a post-medieval industrial site located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005812.

 Who is responsible for protecting Wephurst glass house, site of?